neurobioinfo/segpy/docs/installation.md

 # Installation
-A containerized version of the Segpy pipeline is publicly available from **Zenodo**, which includes the code, libraries, and dependicies required for running the analyses.
-The container is compatible with both High-Performance Computing (HPC) systems and standard Linux workstations.
+A containerized version of the Segpy pipeline is publicly available from [Zenodo](https://zenodo.org/records/14503733), which includes the code, libraries, and dependicies required for running the analyses.
+The container is compatible with High-Performance Computing (HPC) systems, Linux workstations, or any PC with Bash and Singularity installed.

 To use the Segpy pipeline, the folowing must be installed on your system: